appeltje-c/tinker-tools/README.md

 # tinker-tools
-Tinkering tools to customize your React projects
+Tinker tools to customize your React projects